 Can I Merge Dropbox Accounts?

-“I created a Dropbox account and saved some data.
+User Case: “I created a Dropbox account and saved some data.
 After a few months, I lost the email associated with that Dropbox account.
 Then I created a new Dropbox account” Jeffery Cody said, “I, in general, only use the new account.
 Is there a way to combine my two cloud drive accounts?”

 Many users have two Dropbox accounts like Jeffery to save different data.
-We all know that the free storage of Dropbox is too small to store much data, thus you have to upgrade one account to the Pro version if you insisting on using Dropbox as the cloud storage tool.
+We all know that the free storage of Dropbox is too small to store much data, thus you have to upgrade one account to the Pro version if you insist on using Dropbox as the cloud storage tool.

 How to Merge Two Dropbox Accounts?